Maharlika Nation

-Maharlika Nation is an organization based in the Socorro, Surigao del Norte, Philippines.
-It is a self-proclaimed nation which was noted for releasing its own currency, the G-Zion which is not recognize as legal tender by the Bangko Sentral ng Pilipinas, the central bank of the Philippine government or by any other government.
+Maharlika Nation is an organization based in Socorro, Surigao del Norte, Philippines.
+They claim to represent the "Maharlikan people" and operates within the jurisdiction and laws of the Philippines.

+They are noted for releasing its own currency, the G-Zion, which is not recognized as legal tender by the Bangko Sentral ng Pilipinas, the central bank of the Philippines, or by any other government.